vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Kafle, Nirajan

-2015 The Niśvāsamukha, the Introductory Book of the Niśvāsatattvasam. hitā.
+2015 The Niśvāsamukha, the Introductory Book of the Niśvāsatattvasaṁhitā.
 Critical Edition, with an Introduction and Annotated TranslatioṇAppended by Sivadharmasam ´ . graha 5–9.
 Leiden (thesis).